Rasheedat-Olaiya/Adenike_portfolio/README.md

 ### Project Overview
 ---

-This data analysis project aims to provide insights into the sales performanec of an e-commerce company over the past year.
+This data analysis project aims to provide insights into the sales performance of an e-commerce company over the past year.
 By analyzing various aspect of the sales data, we seek to identify trends, make data driven recommendations, and gain a deeper understanding of the company's performance.

 <img width="1470" alt="Dashboard" src="https://github.com/Rasheedat-Olaiya/Adenike_portfolio/assets/113972215/8b351f0d-017c-4b34-91e9-a2364cfc13ef">